Performance Analysis in Sport (11578.1)

-This unit will be taught completely online, and while there are no face-to-face lectures, workshops will be delivered live and online using Microsoft Teams.
-It is expected that students will actively engage with the recorded lessons, the practical analysis activities, required readings, discussion forums and other provided resources to get the most out of this unit.
+This unit will be taught completely online and while there are no on-campus requirements, lectures, workshops and presentations will be delivered live and online using Microsoft Teams.
+It is expected that students will attend and actively participate in the lectures and workshops.
+It is also expected that students will engage with the pre-recorded lessons, additional activities, required readings, discussion forums and other resources provided on Canvas to get the most out of this unit.

 Required IT skills

 It is expected that students will possess UC IT entry skills, allowing them to access the Canvas site, and join a Microsoft Teams meeting.
 It is also assumed that students have an understanding of how to download and install software onto their computer.
-It is assumed students have a basic understanding of data analysis software (e.g. Microsoft Excel), and video presentation software (e.g. Microsoft Powerpoint).
+It is assumed students have a basic understanding of data analysis software (e.g. Microsoft Excel), video presentation software (e.g. Microsoft Powerpoint) and word processing software (e.g. Microsoft Word).
 Introductory material and resources for conducting the relevant data analyses in Microsoft Excel will be provided on the Canvas site.

 Work placement, internships or practicums

 Contacting the unit convenor

 Students with general questions about unit content and assessment should use the discussion forums on the unit's Canvas site.
 Students that post to the discussion forum should expect a reply or confirmation from the unit convenor within 1 business day.